10 Reasons Why lingoni Is a Great Alternative to Duolingo

 lingoni, on the other hand, offers high-quality video lessons where native-speaking instructors explain grammar, vocabulary, and cultural aspects in depth.
 Watching someone explain the language can make complex topics much easier to understand compared to just reading them.

-4. High-Quality Listening Exercises
+4. Real Native-Speaker Listening Exercises

 lingoni offers listening exercises embedded into each unit featuring real native speakers.
 This helps learners train their ears for real conversations and develop proper pronunciation and intonation.